 There are more people constantly coming in and out of the unit than were listed on the lease.
 Can I increase utility costs by $100 per person to account for higher utility usage?

 You cannot charge or ask extra money for the extra utility usage since this would be a unilateral change to the contract that you entered into with the tenant.
-The only thing you can do is charge a regular guideline rent increase one year after the tenancy expires.
+You are only allowed to increase the rent by the guideline amount once every 12 months and you are also required to serving a 90 days notice N1.

 The same goes with the extra people living or visiting, unless there is overcrowding according to the local municipality, tenants are free to have as many people visiting/living with them as they please.